GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 You've probably experienced pages that "stutter" or "freeze" during scrolling or animations.
 We like to say that these experiences are not _smooth_.
-To address these types of issues, the Chrome team has been working on adding more support to our lab tooling for animation detection, as well making steady improvements to the rendering pipeline diagnostics within Chromium.
+To address these types of issues, the Chrome team has been working on adding more support to our lab tooling for animation detection, as well as making steady improvements to the rendering pipeline diagnostics within Chromium.

 We'd like to share some recent progress, offer concrete tooling guidance, and